June24-optimize/Tune-A-Meme-Star/README.md

 **Text-to-Meme-Star** is a lightweight text-to-video generation model that creates short animated gifs (meme or emoji-style) from natural language prompts.
 It's optimized for low-latency applications like **chat apps**, where users want a fast, expressive animation generated on the fly from a few words.

-> ✨ Example: Input — “dancing xxx” → Output — 🤯 animated gif of an dancing cat/dog cartoon.
+> ✨ Example: Input — “dancing xxx” → Output — 🤯 animated gif of an dancing cat (or other animals) cartoon.

 ---